Building Cooperative Embodied Agents Modularly with Large Language Models: Introduction

 \section{Introduction}

+Humans are adept at cooperating and communicating with others when solving complex tasks \citep{woolley2010evidence}.
+Building embodied agents that can also engage in and assist humans in everyday life is a valuable but challenging task, considering the complexity of perception, partial observation, long-horizon planning, natural language communication, and so on \citep{deitke2022retrospectives}.

-Large Language Models (LLMs) have exhibited remarkable capabilities across various domains, implying their mastery of natural language understanding, rich world knowledge, and complex reasoning capability\citep{bubeck2023sparks}.
-Recent research has also demonstrated that LLMs can function as planners in single-agent embodied tasks through zero-shot prompting for instruction following tasks \citep{huang2022language} or few-shot prompting for more complex long-horizon tasks \citep{song2022llm}.
-However, for embodied agents to work with other agents or with humans, they also need to have strong abilities for cooperation and communication.
-To date, it still remains unclear whether LLMs have such abilities necessary for embodied multi-agent cooperation.
+Large Language Models (LLMs) have exhibited remarkable capabilities across various domains, implying their mastery of natural language understanding, dialogue generation, rich world knowledge, and complex reasoning capability \citep{openai2023gpt4, touvron2023llama, brown2020language,bubeck2023sparks}.
+Recent research has also demonstrated that LLMs can drive embodied agents for single-agent tasks through zero-shot prompting for instruction following tasks \citep{huang2022language} or few-shot prompting for more complex long-horizon tasks \citep{song2022llm}.
+However, building cooperative embodied agents to work with other agents or with humans under decentralized settings with costly communication remains challenging and rarely explored, where they also need to have strong abilities for cooperative planning and efficient communication.
+To date, it still remains unclear whether LLMs have such abilities necessary for distributed embodied multi-agent cooperation.

-Therefore, this paper aims to investigate whether LLMs can help build cooperative embodied agents that can collaborate with other agents and humans to accomplish complex tasks through collaborative planning and communication.
-To this end, we focus on an embodied multi-agent setting as shown in Figure~\ref{fig:teaser}, where two embodied agents have to cooperate to finish a task as soon as possible.
-To succeed in this setting, agents must i) extract useful information from observations, ii) revise their beliefs about the world and other agents, iii) decide what and when to communicate, and iv) plan collaboratively to reach the common goal.
+Therefore, this paper aims to investigate how to leverage LLMs to build cooperative embodied agents that can collaborate and efficiently communicate with other agents and humans to accomplish long-horizon multi-objective tasks in a challenging decentralized setting with costly communication.
+To this end, we focus on an embodied multi-agent setting as shown in Figure~\ref{fig:teaser}, where two \textbf{decentralized} embodied agents have to cooperate to finish a \textbf{multi-objective} household task efficiently with \textbf{complex partial observation} given.
+Specifically, \textbf{communication in our setting takes time} as in real life, so the agents can't simply keep free talking with each other.
+To succeed in this setting, agents must i) perceive the observation to extract useful information, ii) maintain their memory about the world, the task, and the others, iii) decide what and when to communicate for the best efficiency and iv) plan collaboratively to reach the common goal.